 My chocolate cracked or broke...

-There are a number of reason they can break, try the following:
+There are a number of reasons they can break, try the following:

-- If its just a small crack try covering up with chocolate drizzle decorations and sprinkles.
+- If it's just a small crack try covering it up with chocolate drizzle decorations and sprinkles.
 They will still taste delicious.

-- The chocolate wasn't think enough, especially around the edges.
-Try making the chocolate a little thicker, or letting it set, then adding a second layer to those all important edges.
+- The chocolate wasn't thick enough, especially around the edges.
+Try making the chocolate a little thicker, or letting it set, then adding a second layer to those all-important edges.

-- The molds were over filled.
-This can lead to a weak join where the chocolate edges meet on the sides.
+- The molds were overfilled.
+This can lead to a weak joint where the chocolate edges meet on the sides.
 Try adding less cake mix to the molds next time.

-- There's to much frosting in your cake mix.
-To much frosting in the mix can make them soft and prone to breaking.
+- There's too much frosting in your cake mix.
+Too much frosting in the mix can make them soft and prone to breaking.
 Try adding less frosting to your cake mix next time.

-One of my lovely readers had suggested a hair dryer on low setting could be used to melt/fix cracks.
-I have not tried this but if you're other wise stuck it might be worth trying.
+One of my lovely readers had suggested a hair dryer on a low setting could be used to melt/fix cracks.
+I have not tried this but if you're otherwise stuck it might be worth trying.

 My sticks keep falling out...

-- There's to much frosting in your cake mix, making it to soft.
+- There's too much frosting in your cake mix, making it too soft.
 Try adding less frosting next time.
 It should be the consistency of cookie dough.